DanAmyakar/sinatra_project/DEVNOTES.md

     -Rewrote user controller to captain controller and updated methods

 5) need to remove existing 'views'
+    -Removed views

 6) need to write out a welcome page
+    -Wrote out the welcome page

-7) welcome page should have captains name if logged in
+7) welcome page should have captains name if logged in --Not sure if i really want to write that out

 8) need to be able to log out
+    -Wrote sign_out method in captain_controller

 9) after loggin in should return to home page
+    _After signing out redirected to home page

-10) after logging out should return to home page and not display captain name
+10) after logging out should return to home page and not display captain -Welcome page does not display captain name

 11) when logged in should have a link for 'view my ships'